Burgyn/Sample.OutputCache/readme.md

 The key is to create your own custom cache policy.

-Implement IOutputCachePolicy.
+Implement `IOutputCachePolicy`.
 In the CacheRequestAsync method, resolve tenantId and create new tags based on it.

 Register your policy, define tags and use it in your endpoints.

-When you want to invalidate cache for tenant, call EvictByTagAsync with tag based on tenantId.
+When you want to invalidate cache for tenant, call `EvictByTagAsync` with tag based on tenantId.

-You can also simply it all with creating own extension method for IOutputCacheStore and OutputCacheOptions.
+You can also simply it all with creating own extension method for `IOutputCacheStore` and `OutputCacheOptions`.

-Note: if you do not have tenantId in the path, you will need to modify CacheVaryByRules to use other values (e.g. header, query string, etc.)
+Note: if you do not have `tenantId` in the path, you will need to modify `CacheVaryByRules` to use other values (e.g. header, query string, etc.)